joker1007/slides/rubykaigi2019/slides.md

 end
 ```

-Maybe you think "Hey, you use `flat_map`!!".
-Sorry, it is the reason why I want to implement easily.

 ---

-#  Applicative Functor requires some laws
+#  Applicative also requires some laws

 But laws of Applicative Functor are more complicated than one of Functor.